-Perhaps one of the most known Native American tribes – for a hairstyle are the Mohawks.
-In as much as the hairstyle of warriors going into battle with the sides of their heads shaved is a distinction – for the Mohawks, there are many other interesting tidbits that set them apart from other tribes on Turtle Island than just their locks – or lack thereof.
+Perhaps one of the most known Native American tribes (for a hairstyle alone) are the Mohawks.
+Inasmuch as the look of warriors going into battle with the sides of their heads shaved is a distinction, there are many other interesting tidbits about the Mohawks that set them apart from other tribes on Turtle Island.

-Thanks to Public Information officer Aimee Benedict and tribal historian Arnold Printup at the St. Regis Mohawk tribe who made themselves available to answers questions about Mohawks.
-As a result of their contributions they were able to help us at ICTMN compile 11 things you should know about the Mohawks.
+Many thanks are due public information officer Aimee Benedict and tribal historian Arnold Printup at the St. Regis Mohawk nation for making themselves available to answers questions about Mohawks.
+It’s because of their contributions that we at ICTMN were able to compile these 11 essential facts about the Mohawk people.

 Mohawk Warriors and those cool haircuts.
-To address the namesake of the Mohawk people, it goes without saying that we should recognize the haircuts of the warriors preparing to go into battle.
-History dictates Mohawk warriors cut the sides of their heads with a strip of hair remaining in the familiar shape of today’s Mohawk.
+To address the namesake of the Mohawk people first, it goes without saying that we should recognize the haircuts of the warriors preparing to go into battle.
+Tradition dictated that Mohawk warriors cut the sides of their heads leaving only a strip of hair over the top of the head, universally recognized today as a ‘Mohawk.’
 This style is also called the scalplock.

 What history doesn’t say however is that this was NOT the only style of hair and as in any culture, styles varied.
 Many warriors did cut their hair, but in various ways such as cut on one side, in front and more.
-According to Arnold Printup – who himself sports a scalplock, “Our ancestors wore several styles to their liking.
+According to Arnold Printup, who himself sports a scalplock, “Our ancestors wore several styles to their liking.
 According to our oral traditions one historian said there was a warrior who also had a strip down the middle shaved out.
 The majority shaved our heads in some way.
-We valued the length of hair for its strength, spirituality and power,” said Printup.
+We valued the length of hair for its strength, spirituality and power.”

 To throw a bit more confusion into the fire, Mohawk author and historian Darren Bonaparte says Mohawk isn’t a Mohawk word, because “M isn’t one of our letters.”
 Bonaparte says the hairstyle was originally Huron, yet old movies and Mohawk warrior paratroopers shaving their heads on D-Day inspired the namesake attached to the haircut.

 A Tribal Saint?
-Got that to.
+Got that, too.
 The Blessed St. Kateri Tekahkwitha was canonized by the Catholic Church on October 21, 2012.
-Benedict, who attended the Canonization at the Vatican and a dedication of a Kateri statue in a Santa Fe, New Mexico Cathedral, said … she belongs to ALL Natives.
+Pope Benedict, who attended the Canonization at the Vatican and a dedication of a Kateri statue in a Santa Fe, New Mexico Cathedral, declared that St. Kateri belongs to ALL Natives.

 He’s played with the best, and he’s one of the best.
-Six Nations guitarist Robbie Robertson is one of the foremost and celebrated guitarists today, his mother was from Ohswe:ken (6 Nations).
+Six Nations guitarist Robbie Robertson is one of the foremost and celebrated guitarists today, and his mother was from Ohswe:ken (Six Nations).
 Robertson has been playing for years and still rocks the world today.
-In light of this we also think Derek Miller (another guitar-playing Mohawk), deserves a shout.
+We also think Derek Miller (another guitar-playing Mohawk) deserves a shout out.

 Straddling the invisible border.
 When looking at a map, it is easy to discern that the Akwesasne Reserve sits right on the U.S. and Canadian border.
-To be specific, The Mohawk community of Akwesasne is intersected by the jurisdictions of two federal, two provincial and one U.S. State.
+To be specific, The Mohawk community of Akwesasne is intersected by the jurisdictions of two federal governments, two provincial governments and one U.S. state.